treezycoder/react-infinity-carousel/src/infinite-react-carousel/README.md

 ### What Sparked This Madness?

 So, I've been knee-deep in React.js for a while now and let me tell you, it's a freaking blast.
 I absolutely dig it!
-One day, I stumbled upon this mind-blowing image carousel on Apple’s homepage—if it’s still there, go check it out.
+One day, I stumbled upon this mind-blowing image carousel on Apple’s homepage.. if it’s still there, go check it out.
 It was so slick, I instantly fell head over heels in love.

 Naturally, I thought, "Why not recreate that awesomeness in React?"
 Little did I know, it wasn’t just a walk in the park—it was more like solving a Rubik’s Cube blindfolded in a hurricane.
 Yeah, it was that intense. 😅